SteveA28/SVG-Logo-Maker/README.md

 ## Description

-In this challenge, I make a logo generator with a shapes testing to test the render of the shapes.
+In this challenge, I made a logo generator with a shapes testing to test the render of the shapes.
 The code asks users 4 questions on how they want their logo to look and it generates the code needed for the logo to show up.

 ## Installation